RedX1000/OpenLogger/README.md

 * Clues can be autocaptured by clicking on the lock (Closed == On, Open == Off).
 * This is turned off by default.
 Click the lock to enable it.
 * When opening settings or Clear Options Menu buttons, autocapture is automatically disabled.
-* **Be careful when obfuscating details in the clue window**, specifically "Current Reward Value: X" coins, "Reroll Reward ( X )", and the clue rewards.
+* **Be careful to not cover details in the clue window**, specifically "Current Reward Value: X" coins, "Reroll Reward ( X )", and the clue rewards.
 There is code in place to help avoid this for values, but it can happen if 2 values from the left are left uncovered.
 If this happens for items, perform a [rollback](#history-rollback).
 * List of things to not hover over below at [Additional Information](#additional-information) and [Avoiding menus causing multi-capturing](#avoiding-menus-causing-multi-capturing-a-few-tips-on-where-to-avoid-having-menus-appearing-over-the-value).
 * Easy way to fix a misread is to disable autocapture, rolling it backand recapturing it.
 * If some items are not reading correctly when capturing, it is most likely caused by icons loading in.
 Check to see if [lag detection](#miscellaneous-toggles) settings are on in the OpenLogger [settings](#settings) and manually roll it back.
 The clue should be automatically recaptured.